NicoHood/SecureLoader/Readme.md

 # SecureLoader

+The idea is to create an USB HID bootloader that can easily upgrade an AVR firmware with even increasing the security of the device.
+This paper describes use cases, features, potential attacks and solutions to prevent them.

+This readme describes a **temporary concept** with some ideas.
+It is **not final**.
+Contributions appreciated.

 ## Goal
 Our firmware deals with some information that is secured.
 A manipulated firmware or bootloader could introduce backdoors to leak this secure information.